CACDAR-Project/Ohtuprojekti-kesa2020/README.md

 [ROS nodes structure](https://docs.google.com/drawings/d/1a4bOr0Cu2g_0QJ_u3QxHUjvKshzWlyNOfwyI5jS2Bu8)

 ### Definition of Done
-* All code should be formatted with yapf
+* All code should be formatted with yapf to follow [PEP8](https://www.python.org/dev/peps/pep-0008/#introduction)
 * All code should be clearly commented
    * Every module and class should have an "docstring", formatted in [Doxygen style](https://www.doxygen.nl/manual/docblocks.html#pythonblocks), [Hints and tips for doxygen in Finnish](https://docs.google.com/document/d/1dO_enSIPJnerTgj0mP3ikSAUP4uKJe4mQp6P-w6SBbI/edit#heading=h.3dfaehlwii74)
    * All non trivial code should be commented with the same style
    * [Type hinting](https://docs.python.org/3.7/library/typing.html) should be used
-* All CircleCI tests should pass before merging to master
+* All CircleCI tests must pass before merging to master
-* Pull requests needs at least 2 approvals before merging to master
+* Pull requests need at least 2 approvals before merging to master
 * Documentation should be updated whenever any functionality is changed or added

 ### Repository structure